 fit is not "skin tight" to the scabbard.

 If you need an early period sporran, please contact us.
 We are currently experimenting with designs.
-Pricing is not set yet on these pieces.
-The picture shown to the right is a sample of what we are considering.
-The piecce to the right is constructed from elk hide and oak tanned leather.
+The picture shown to the right is a sample of our traditional sporran.
+The piecce to the right is constructed from deer hide and oak tanned leather.
 The sporran itself undyed without a sporran belt is $59.
 With a belt add $10.
 If you would like the leather dyed monotone or two tone (i.e. say black bag with red flap, etc) add an additional $5.
 Look for a Rob Roy style sporran in 2015.

 Return to the Tattershall Arms Main Home Page.